 Yes, frozen dragon fruits can be delicious if you can make them work.
 For example, using them for smoothies and puree can taste as good as fresh ones.

-The best way to store dragon fruit is by refrigerating them.
+The best way of storing dragon fruit is by refrigerating them.
 This way you can eat the fresh texture without any frost.

 Frozen dragon fruits may not be great but as long as you can make them work, you’re good.
 Frozen dragon fruits can also make healthy ice creams.